geekuillaume/Freader/README.md

 ----

 * Add organization on feeds with tabs / categories
-* Get back the favicon from the feed if any
+* Get back the favicon from the feed
 * Clean all CSS and removing Bootstrap / Flat UI to keep only what's used
+* Show the article directly in the application
+* Impove the design and UX in general

 About the creator
 -----------------